Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 Types that can exist on the Stack though can be `Copy`.

-All primitives (again, excluding string slices) are `Copy` and compound types built from those types can choose to implement `Copy`.
+All primitives (again, excluding string slices, but including immutable reference) are `Copy` and compound types built from those types can choose to implement `Copy`.

+You can implement `Copy` directly, though you must also implement a trait called `Clone` which we'll discuss later, but since both traits are derivable, its very rare you'd ever do it manually.

+I'll show you that shortly.

-One awesome thing `Copy` does is it changes how the language itself works.
+Now, one awesome thing `Copy` does is it changes how the language itself works.

-To re-iterate, `Copy` can only apply to things on the Stack, so the memory for a copied value doesn't need to be requested from the operating system like it would with the heap, and the actual copying part is very cheap.
+To re-iterate, `Copy` can only apply to things on the Stack, so the memory for a copied value doesn't need to be requested from the operating system like it would with the heap

+Stack memory is pre-allocated and the actual copying part is very cheap.

 Because of this, Rust will use what are called "Copy Semantics" instead of "Move Semantics".

-This means, unlike normal, when you reassign a variable, or pass it to a function, if the variable has the `Copy` trait, you can still use the original variable after.
+This means, unlike normal, when you reassign a variable, or pass it to a function, if the data in a variable has the `Copy` trait, you can still use the original variable after.

 So ordinarily we can't do something like this, you'll get a compile time error.

+---

 However, for types that do implement `Copy` that code does work thanks to Copy Semantics:

-You can implement `Copy` directly, though you must also implement a trait called `Clone` which we'll discuss later, but since both traits are derivable, its very rare you'd ever do it manually.

-I'll show you that shortly.
+---

 ### Send / Sync

-We haven't talked about concurrent programming yet, however, you might have heard that Rust is extremely safe and efficient compared to many other languages
+We haven't talked about concurrent programming yet, however, you might have heard that Rust is extremely safe and efficient compared to many other languages.

 Much of that safety comes from the marker traits, `Send` and `Sync`.

+We will cover these in more detail in the future but for now.

 `Send` is used when data can be safely "sent" between threads.

-Again, we'll talk about this more in the future, so don't worry what this means just yet, however, when something is "sent" from one thread to another, it moves ownership, like when you pass a variable to another function.
+When something is "sent" from one thread to another, it moves ownership, like when you pass a variable to another function.

-`Sync` is used when a _reference_ to data can be safely sent from one thread to another
+`Sync` is used when a _reference_ to data can be safely sent from one thread to another.

+You have to be more careful here because this allows two threads to read and potentially write to the same location in memory.

 So `T` is `Send` if `T` can be SENT safely from one thread to another And `T` is `Sync` if a reference to `T` can be safely used across multiple threads SYNCHRONOUSLY

-We'll talk a lot more about threaded programming later in the series so don't worry if this doesn't make sense yet, in fact, `Send` and `Sync`, like `Sized`, are automatically derived.
+We'll talk a lot more about threaded programming later in the series so don't worry if this doesn't make sense yet.

-This means you don't even have to worry about implementing them for your own types:

-So long as your types are entirely constructed from other types that are `Send` and/or `Sync`, the Rust compiler knows that your type is `Send` and/or `Sync` too.
+`Send` and `Sync`, like `Sized`, are automatically derived if all parts of your type are also `Send` and/or `Sync`

+Of course, you might still want implement `Send` and `Sync` for types that contain types that don't contain compatible types, and you can do this, but this requires us delving into "unsafe" Rust which isn't as scary as it sounds but is beyond the scope of this chapter.

+For now, if you need to use non-send or sync types there are built in types to help that we'll cover in a future video.

 ## Derivables